hyungmin2/core_map/README.md

 * NLLC = total L3 cache size in KB (can be identified using 'cat /proc/cpuinfo')  / 1375
   (e.g., cache size      : 33792 KB -> 24 LLCs)
   In many cases, #CPU == #LLC, but some CPUs have LLC-only tiles and #LLC can be larger than #CPU
+* For Ice lake models, NLLC = total L3 cache size in KB (can be identified using 'cat /proc/cpuinfo')  / 1536

 ```cosole